informatica92/BGG-fixed-ratings/README.md

 not_rated_comments = comments_df.query('rating == "N/A"').reset_index(drop=True)
 ```
 ### Classifier training
-We decided to use a scikit-learn wrapper in order to have access to the GridSearchCV method that performs a traning based on Cross Validation check, in this way we can be sure that the performances we get are not influenced by the training/validation split
+We decided to use a scikit-learn wrapper in order to have access to the GridSearchCV method that performs a training based on Cross Validation check, in this way we can be sure that the performances we get are not influenced by the training/validation split
 ```python
 def build_classifier():
     return build_model(hub_layer=None, pre_trained_model_name=MODEL_NAME, model_type='classifier', verbose=0)